akenny430/blog/posts/0002-ProbabilityRepeatedRemovals/README.md

-# 0002: Probability question: computing the expected number of removals.
+# 0002: Computing the expected number of removals